Emmotes/ic_spoilers/docs/fen.md

 > Fen darts out to the closest enemy and slashes with her longsword, hitting all nearby enemies.

 Ultimate Attack: Form of Dread
 > Fen transforms into her dread form.
-She sprouts wings, leaps into the air, and charges directly across the screen, dealing one hit of ultimate damage to all enemies she passes and knocking them back a short distance.
+She sprouts wings, leaps into the air, and charges directly across the area, dealing one hit of ultimate damage to all enemies she passes and knocking them back a short distance.

 Mischievous, but Dangerous (Guess)
 > Fen increases the damage of all Champions in her column by `$(amount)%`.